vdsm/virtual-dsm/readme.md

   * ### How do I change the space reserved by the virtual disk? ###

     By default the total space for the disk is reserved in advance.
-If you want to only reserve the space that is actually used, add these lines:
+If you want to only reserve the space that is actually used by the disk, add these lines:

     ```
     environment: